Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

 Will I need endocrine therapy? — Endocrine therapy helps to prevent breast cancer cells from being fed by estrogen and is only indicated for women with estrogen-responsive (ER-positive) or progesterone-responsive (PR-positive) cancers.
 Not all women with HER2-positive breast cancers have ER- or PR-positive tumors.
 But, if the tumor is ER- or PR-positive, then you should discuss this option with your doctor.

 How is endocrine therapy given? — Endocrine therapy is given after completion of chemotherapy and is given as a pill to be taken every day for five years.
 More information on endocrine therapy can be found elsewhere.
-(See "Patient information: Early stage breast cancer treatment in postmenopausal women (Beyond the Basics)" and "Patient information: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)
+(See "Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)" and "Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)

 WHICH TREATMENT IS RIGHT FOR ME?